cdap-guides/cdap-flume-guide/README.md

 Configure Flume Flow
 --------------------

-Download the CDAP Flume sink jar:
+Download the CDAP Flume sink jar into your Flume installation:

     cd <flume-base-dir>/lib
     curl --remote-name https://oss.sonatype.org/content/repositories/releases/co/cask/cdap/cdap-flume/1.0.1/cdap-flume-1.0.1.jar

 The CDAP Flume sink requires a newer version of [Guava](https://code.google.com/p/guava-libraries/) library than that is usually shipped with Flume.
-You need to replace the existing guava library with `guava-17.0.jar`:
+You need to replace the existing Flume Guava library with `guava-17.0.jar`:

     # these commands are executed at <flume-base-dir>/lib